uhasker/getting-things-done-in-next-js/src/chapter3/02-an-http-primer.md

 HTTP knows multiple **request methods**.
 We primarily care about two request methods for now - namely **GET** and **POST**.

 GET requests are generally used to retrieve data.

-Recall out route from above:
+Recall our route from above:

 ```javascript
 app.get('/', (req, res) => {